isisaddons/isis-app-todoapp/README.md

 ## REST API

 In addition to Isis' Wicket viewer, it also provides the Restful Objects viewer, a fully fledged REST API that implements of the [Restful Objects](http://restfulobjects.org) v1.0 specification.

-As such we call it the The screenshot below shows accessing this REST API using a Chrome plugin:
+The screenshot below shows accessing this REST API using a Chrome plugin:

 ![](https://raw.github.com/isisaddons/isis-app-todoapp/master/images/200-rest-api.png)

-Like the Wicket viewer, the REST API is generated automatically from the domain objects (entities and view models).
+Like the Wicket viewer, the REST API is generated automatically from the domain objects (entities and view models); the screenshot above shows a representation of a `ToDoItem` instance.

 Isis' Restful Objects viewer also (in 1.9.0-SNAPSHOT) implements enhanced content negotiation that goes beyond the RO 1.0 spec (though is discussed in a "future ideas" appendix).
 Based on an XSD: